DynamicPat/RTS-Take-Home/README.md

 # RTS-Take-Home

-Prompt:

-Please write a class in the language of your choice that contains the following two public methods:
+Write a class in the language of your choice that contains the following two public methods:

-1) aboveBelow
+## aboveBelow
-  - accepts two arguments
+  - Accepts two arguments
     - An unsorted collection of integers (the list)
-    - an integer (the comparison value)
+    - An integer (the comparison value)
-  - returns a hash/object/map/etc. with the keys "above" and "below" with the corresponding count of integers from the list that are above or below the comparison value
+  - Returns a hash/object/map/etc. with the keys "above" and "below" with the corresponding count of integers from the list that are above or below the comparison value

-Example usage:
+**Example usage**:

-input: [1, 5, 2, 1, 10], 6
+*input*: `[1, 5, 2, 1, 10]`, `6`

-output: { "above": 1, "below": 4 }
+*output*: `{ "above": 1, "below": 4 }`

-2) stringRotation
+## stringRotation
-  - accepts two arguments
+  - Accepts two arguments
-    - a string (the original string)
+    - A string (the original string)
-    - a positive integer (the rotation amount)
+    - A positive integer (the rotation amount)
-  - returns a new string, rotating the characters in the original string to the right by the rotation amount and have the overflow appear at the beginning
+  - Returns a new string, rotating the characters in the original string to the right by the rotation amount and have the overflow appear at the beginning

-Example usage:

-input: "MyString", 2

-output: "ngMyStri"
+**Example usage**:

+*input*: `"MyString"`, `2`

+*output*: `"ngMyStri"`